felixfurtak1/blink-gadget/images/rpi4_special_cable.md

 Below is the special cable that you need to make for the Raspberry Pi 4 / 400 / 5 / 500 / 500+

-Since the Raspberry Pi Power and OTG port are on the same USB-C Connector, and the Blink Sync Module does not have enough current to power the Pi, the red wire inside the USB-C to USB-A cable must be cut.
+Since the Raspberry Pi Power and OTG port are on the same USB-C Connector, and the Blink Sync Module does not have enough current to power the Pi, **THE +5V RED WIRE INSIDE THE USB-C to USB-A CABLE MUST BE CUT**

 ### Cable Splice Method